Czapek & Cie: Czapek & Cie (1845–c. 1869)

-In 1845 Francois Czapek founded Czapek & Cie. with a new partner, Juliusz Gruzewski (1808–1865), a close friend of French Emperor Napoleon III (1808–1873).
-Czapek's new company flourished.
-He became watchmaker to the Court of the Emperor Napoleon III (Fournisseur de la cour "Purveyor to the Court") and had an Atelier in Geneva, a shop in Paris, Place Vendome 28 (established 1850), and another in Warsaw (established 1854).
+In 1845 François Czapek founded Czapek & Cie with his new partner Juliusz Grużewski (1808–1865), a friend of Napoleon III.
+The firm's registration is recorded in the State Archives of Geneva on 23 March 1847.
+Czapek became a supplier to the court of Napoleon III and operated an atelier in Geneva, a shop in Paris at 28 Place Vendôme (established 1850) and another in Warsaw (established 1854).

-In 1855, Czapek & Cie. started supplying its watches to Emperor Napoleon III.
-Juliusz Gruzewski, Czapek's partner, was a personal friend of the Emperor a fact which no doubt allowed him to become watchmaker to the Imperial Court, supplying many of the watches that were given by him as diplomatic gifts.

-Czapek's clientele has included Khedive Ismail Pasha of Egypt and the House of Golitsyn.
+From 1855, Czapek & Cie supplied watches to Napoleon III, many of which were given by the Emperor as diplomatic gifts.
+Czapek's clientele also included Khedive Ismail Pasha of Egypt and the Golitsyn family.

-For unknown reasons, the company supposedly changed hands around 1869, possibly due to the illness or death of Czapek.
-Czapek's date of death is unknown.
-However a stem-winding pocket calendar watch (illustrated) contains a French inscription on the case inside translating as "Former Establishment Czapek and Company / No. 10630 / A. Chaillet Successor / 84 Rue du 4 Septembre / Paris".
-In another area it is inscribed "1876 / Rudzicki".
-This indicates that the business continued for some period after Czapek's departure.
+The company changed hands around 1869, for reasons that are not documented; Czapek's date of death is unknown.
+A surviving stem-winding pocket calendar watch bears an inscription on the inside of the case reading, in translation, "Former Establishment Czapek and Company / No. 10630 / A. Chaillet Successor / 84 Rue du 4 Septembre / Paris", indicating that the business continued for some time under successor ownership.